 Small-step operational semantics is another way of defining the semantics of a language.
 While big-step semantics defines a relation over expressions and values, small-step semantics defines a relation between states and states.
 If one step of computation transfers a program from state A to state B, A and B are related by the relation.
 Such one step of computation is called reduction.
 If reduction from A to B is possible, we say that A is reducible and reduced to B. On the other hand, if a state cannot be reduced to any state, the state is irreducible.
 In small-step semantics, the definition of a state varies.
 One possible definition of a state is an expression.
-For example, 1+2 and 3 are states, and 1+2 is reduced to 3 by one step of computation.
+For example, 1 + 2 and 3 are states, and 1 + 2 is reduced to 3 by one step of computation.
 However, this section's small-step semantics does not use an expression as a state.
-We will introduce the definition of a state soon.
-The execution of a program is defined as repeated reduction.
-The execution starts from an initial state, and the state becomes reduced if possible.
+We will introduce the definition of a state state, and the state becomes reduced if possible.
 When no further reduction is possible, the execution stops, and the final state is the result.